danielt1263/Apex/README.md

 To use this, add a URLRequestState object as a property of your State struct and be sure to call its `transition` function from inside your transition function.
 Then create a URLRequestComponent.

 The URLRequestComponent you created will make network requests when they are added to the state and cancel them if they are removed from the state before they complete.
 When they complete naturally, the URLRequestState object will remove them from its Set of requests.

+#### View Controller management

+Another useful component that comes with the system is the `ViewControllerPresentationComponent`.
+To use this component, create one by passing in the window's root view controller, the store and a lense (as described above.)
+Your State object will need a property that represents an array of `ViewController`s which are hashable types that act as `UIViewController` factories.
+This component will present and dismiss UIViewControllers as necessary to conform to the array in your state.
+To present a view controller, add it's factory to your state's ViewController array, to dismiss one remove it from the array.
+As with Actions, your type that conforms to the `ViewController` protocol can be any type as long as it's immutable but it makes the most sense to make it an enum.